jtarleton/societyleadership/README.md

  -	  Controller objects to process Request objects into responses.
 In general the first and second URL fragments map to controller class and to the controller class method, respectively. (e.g. "report/members" will call the members method of a ReportsController instance.)

- -	  A Route object which is based on the URL of the raw HTTP request.
+ -	  A Route object based on the URL of the raw HTTP request.

 	  *Important: Please note the required Apache rewrite rule to hide "index.php?" (located in .htaccess file in the web root) for this application to run properly.
 Apache mod_rewrite must be enabled.*

  -	  A user class as a model, which basically maps directly to societyleadership.user in MySQL.

- -	  A view, which may be one of several HTML-only files containing token strings (e.g. "{{template_token}}") that serve as placeholders for data.
+ -	  A view consisting of an HTML-only template file.
+The template contains token strings (e.g. "{{template_token}}") serving as placeholders for data.
-	  Each view file may preprocess its tokens into data by calling a simple templating routine from the Response.
+	  The tokens in each view file will be replaced with data during a simple templating routine called on the Response.
 This routine calls [str_replace](http://php.net/manual/en/function.str-replace.php) (i.e. a doReplace instance method on a Response object).

  -	  A SocietyDB singleton for database connectivity.
 It will only return a single, non-duplicated PDO instance.